-Interest in users being able to control and receive monetary reward for the sharing of personal details and attention data - where consumers go online, the brands they are interested in, and other behavioural details - remains relatively static since our January report, with Indian, Chinese, French and Japanese consumers most interested.
-Given a choice between control or financial reward (or both), 83% selected money and 61% selected control.
-Fear that their personal information would be misused persists, with 39% indicating that they worry about the security of their data.
+Interest in users being able to control and receive monetary reward for the sharing of personal details and attention data - where consumers go online, the brands they are interested in, and other behavioral details - remains relatively static since our January report, with Chinese, American and French consumers most interested.
+Given a choice between control or financial reward (or both), 83% selected money and 60% selected control.
+Fear that their personal information would be misused persists, with 37% indicating that they worry about the security of their data.

 Sentiment towards the attention economy remains mixed, showing little shift since Dynata's January report.
-When asked about the idea of monetising the sharing of personal details and attention data, 62% of participants expressed they are at least "somewhat interested," with 35% being "extremely" or "very" interested.
+When asked about the idea of monetizing the sharing of personal details and attention data, 60% of participants expressed they are at least "somewhat interested," with 32% being "extremely" or "very" interested.
 Interest in sharing personal details and attention data varies across countries.

-Close to one fifth are in favour of the attention economy and one in four (27%) agreed that they would be more likely to give accurate personal information if they were rewarded for providing their data.
-However, a portion of the population - one-third (32%)- is skeptical as to whether the attention economy would prevent companies from sharing their data without permission.
-Sixteen percent believe some websites that are currently free would start charging them if companies couldn't access their data for free.
+Close to one fifth are in favor of the attention economy and one in four agreed that they would be more likely to give accurate personal information if they were rewarded for providing their data.
+However, a portion of the population - one-third - is skeptical as to whether the attention economy would prevent companies from sharing their data without permission.
+Fourteen percent believe some websites that are currently free would start charging them if companies couldn't access their data for free.
 Yet, whether for or against the attention economy, the most important factor for consumers is feeling they are in control, with 39% agreeing with the statement "I really want to have control over all this, it's my data after all."

-When asked what interested participants about the attention economy, compensation still trumps control, with 44% expressing interest in making money while gaining control, and 39% answering they're just interested in monetising their data.
-However, as in January just over a quarter found the notion of monetising their personal data and getting control as "good in theory but can't imagine it happening."
+When asked what interested participants about the attention economy, compensation still trumps control, with 43% expressing interest in making money while gaining control, and 40% answering they're just interested in monetizing their data.
+However, as in January just over a quarter found the notion of monetizing their personal data and getting control as "good in theory but can't imagine it happening."

-With 83% interested because of the ability to monetise their data, what form of compensation will drive the most interest?
-When offered \$1,000 USD per annum, interest remained the same as it had without mentioning money, at 37%.
-Lowering this amount to \$250 USD per annum lowers to 19%.
+With 83% interested because of the ability to monetize their data, what form of compensation will drive the most interest?
+When offered \$1,000 USD per annum, interest remained the same as it had without mentioning money, at 34%.
+Lowering this amount to \$250 USD per annum lowers interest by a third.